 Heirloom vs. Hybrid

 Heirloom tomatoes are passed down from generation to generation, with seeds saved from year to year [1].
-However, hybrids are a cross of two different tomato plants to get features from both parent plants [2].
+However, hybrids are crosses between two different tomato plants that inherit traits from both parents [2].

 Takeaway